The Human Bean

 The Human Bean is an American national coffee company and coffeehouse chain based in Medford, Oregon.
-The Human Bean has 149 drive-through coffee locations in 21 U.S. states.
-The drive through espresso brand started franchising in 2002.
+The Human Bean has 180+ drive-thru coffee locations open or in development in 25 U.S. states.
+The drive thru espresso brand started franchising in 2002.

 History

 In 1998, The Human Bean opened its first store in Ashland, Oregon.

+A duo of husband and wife teams decided to open a stand-alone, drive-thru coffee shop.

 In early-2002, the company began franchising their brand throughout southern Oregon and nationwide.

-The Human Bean has 149 locations.
-The franchise is located in 21 U.S. states including Arizona, California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Missouri, Nevada, New Mexico, North Carolina, New Mexico, Ohio, Oregon, South Carolina, Texas, Washington, Wyoming, and West Virginia.
+The Human Bean has 187 locations.
+The franchise is located in 23 U.S. states including Arizona, California, Colorado, Georgia, Idaho, Illinois, Indiana, Kentucky, Maryland, Missouri, Nevada, New Jersey, New Mexico, Ohio, Oregon, Tennessee, Texas, Virginia, Washington, Wyoming, and West Virginia.

-While most locations are drive-through only, there are a few locations that offer indoor seating in addition to the drive through.
+While most locations are drive-thru only, there are a few locations that offer indoor seating in addition to the drive thru.

-The chain sponsors women's and men's health initiatives.
-Its chief operating officer is Scott Anderson.
+Menu and Products

+While coffee remains a focus of this drive-thru company, The Human Bean now offers a diverse selection of drinks, including smoothies, Italian sodas, tea, and more.